fregante/webext-storage-cache/readme.md

 Type: `string`

-### cache.set(key, value, maxAge /* in milliseconds */)
+### cache.set(key, value, maxAge /* in seconds */)

-Caches the given key and value for a given amount of milliseconds.
+Caches the given key and value for a given amount of seconds.
 It returns the value itself.

 ```js
 const info = await getInfoObject();